• Skip to primary navigation

 It’s much easier to get bookings when not everyone who attends a home party knows each other.

-Hostesses should be coached by consultants to invite people from all walks of her life.
+Hostesses should be coached by consultants to invite people from all walks of their life.
 Unlike a dinner party where the hostess works hard to ensure everyone coming knows each other and gets along when a hostess makes her list of guests to invite, it’s best for the consultant and the hostess, too, if people attend from outside the hostess’s warm circle of friends.

 Who Should Be Invited?